KyleBlackie/weather-app/README.md

 # weather-app
-A web app that allows the user to search for weather data using the open weather API.
+A React web app that allows the user to search for weather data using the open weather API.

 ![Imgur](https://i.imgur.com/pmm2doY.jpg)